-If you are selling on Etsy, you need to factor in that they will be charging you 20%.
+If you are selling on Etsy, you need to factor in that they will be charging you about 20%.
 You will have to add that in.
 You will also have to add in other costs that are hidden like packaging or overhead.

 Expenses such as pouring pitchers are not directly in the cost of your candle but you can’t make candles without them.
 This is what I was referring to earlier.
 It is an expense not a cost of goods.
-Wax is a cost of goods that eventually become a product that is sold to someone.
+Wax is a cost of goods that eventually becomes a product that is sold to someone.
 This is a different type of expense.

 A small business needs record-keeping to run smoothly.
 A candle-making business owner tracks supplies, wax, wicks, fragrance, and so on.
 I kept track of how much I earned at flea markets to improve my marketing.